microshare/microshare.github.io/docs/2/installer/lorawan/device-declaration.md

 A device cluster represents a grouping of sensors organized by sensor type.
 A device cluster cannot contain two types of sensors.
 The device cluster are often cross-referenced by global location (site or building) and finally by usecase.

-Let's take an example, we have for example temperature sensors that we want to install in our WeWork building.
+Let's take an example, we have for example temperature sensors that we want to install in our building.

 **We know:**